graphcore/PopTransformer/README.md

 ```

 4. Test and run
-If you have done all above and tests, you can simply run from the entry files `examples/your_model/inference.py` by:
+If you have done all the above and the tests, you can simply run from the entry files `examples/your_model/inference.py` by:
 ```
 cd examples/your_model
 python inference.py